 From a personal change perspective it might be worth looking at the change curve, bridges model or transtheoretical model.

 Habits are also an important part of behavior.
-If you’d like, you can learn more about them in our podcast on the subject:

 The World of Work Project View